AreaLayer/firebolt-react-native/README.md

 ### The problem

-Central Banks, centralized social media and KYC platforms
+Central Banks, centralized social media, non-coinjoin wallets and KYC platforms

 ### Firebolt's solution
 Firebolt offers a Bitcoin wallet that supports both on-chain and lightning transactions.
 The application runs a custom, non-routing Lightning node created with the Breez SDK on the user's mobile phone.